generoi/sage-cachetags/README.md

 ### Cloudflare

-Cloudflare Pro plan supports [HTTP header purging](https://blog.cloudflare.com/introducing-a-powerful-way-to-purge-cache-on-cloudflare-purge-by-cache-tag/) but an invalidot doesn't exist at the moment.
-You you're up for it, take a look at the Fastly one as an example.
+Cloudflare Pro plan supports [HTTP header purging](https://blog.cloudflare.com/introducing-a-powerful-way-to-purge-cache-on-cloudflare-purge-by-cache-tag/) but an invalidor doesn't exist at the moment.
+If you're up for it, take a look at the Fastly one as an example.

 ### Fastly